|Last updated 10 March 2021|

 Wikner managed to sell his Halifax to a group of Australian airmen recently discharged from RAAF service and keen to continue in civil aviation.
 A new company Aircarriers Pty Ltd was formed with the specific aim of operating G-AGXA as a commercial freighter.

-It is reported that the new compnay was established by ex RAAF fighter ace Clive R. Cadwell who was engaged in post-war civil aviation ventures as Managinmg Director of established company Aerial Transport Ltd, Sydney.
+The new company was established in Sydney by ex RAAF pilot Frank M. "Mac" Twemlow and RAAF fighter ace Clive R. Cadwell was closely involved in its formation.
+Caldwell was looking for post-war civil aviation ventures as Managing Director of established company Aerial Transport Ltd, Sydney.
 He was aware of the commercial potential of Wikner's Halifax parked idle at Mascot.
-In fact Caldwell had written to DCA as early as 30.8.46 on Aerial Transport Ltd letterhead advising that the company planned to purchase G-AGXA and requested conditions under which DCA would allow it to be operated commercially as a freighter, or alternatively as a privately owned aircraft.
+In fact Caldwell had written to DCA as early as 30 August 1946 on Aerial Transport Ltd letterhead advising that the company planned to purchase G-AGXA and requested conditions under which DCA would allow it to be operated commercially as a freighter, or alternatively as a privately owned aircraft.
 In the latter case it would be used "as an Australian private aircraft used to carry personnel employed by Aerial Transport Ltd on regular overseas flights, to operate freely in the development of this company's business."
 He added that if they purchased the Halifax it must be capable of entering service by 20.9.46 to carry 20 employees to Japan (sic) to inspect and ferry six C-47s to Australia.

-12.46 Aircarriers Pty Ltd was formed in Sydney in late 1946 as an associate of Gracelin Import and Export Co, Sydney which was owned by former RAAF pilot Frank "Mac" Twemlow
+12.46 Aircarriers Pty Ltd was formed in Sydney as an associate of Gracelin Import and Export Co, Sydney which was owned by former RAAF pilot Frank "Mac" Twemlow

 12.46 Purchased Halifax G-AGXA

-30.1.47 Aircarriers Pty Ltd was incorporated in NSW.
+30.1.47 Aircarriers Pty Ltd incorporated in NSW.
 Managing Director A.W.
 Ford, Directors W.W.
 Mabe, F.W.
-Twemlow, chief pilot Captain F. M. Twemlow
+Twemlow, Pilot Captain F. M. Twemlow

-2.47 Aircarriers arranged with Sydney commercial pilot Warren Penny who was buying an ex RAAF Lockheed Hudsons at RAAF Richmond, to purchase two additional Hudsons for them.
-In 4.47 Commonwealth Disposals Commission advised Penny that his bid for Hudsons A16-122, A16-147 and A16-149 was accepted and payment was due.
+2.47 Aircarriers arranged with Sydney commercial pilot H.W.G.
+(Warren) Penny, who was buying an ex RAAF Lockheed Hudson at Commonwealth Disposals Commission sales at RAAF Richmond, to purchase two additional Hudsons for them.
+In April 1947 Penny was advised that his bid for Hudsons A16-122, A16-147 and A16-149 was accepted and payment was due.
 At that time the principals of Aircarriers said they did not have the funds to pay for them.
 Penny resold their two Hudsons to his brother Raymond Penny who resold them

 3.47 Aircarriers letters are on a printed letterhead "Aircarriers Pty Ltd - China-Australia via Java"